 Water: I used water to cook basmati rice.
 But you can use broth or coconut milk to flavor the rice.

 Lemon juice: Adding lemon juice will make the rice more white and fluffy.
-Rice grains will be separate and do not stick to each other by using lemon juice, and it will not taste lemony.
+Rice grains will be separate and not stick to each other by using lemon juice, and it will not taste lemony.

 Rinse the rice: